-Spain nestles most of the beautiful cities in Europe– metropolitan cities, cultural and historical sites, and cities with stunning coastlines that are home to dreamy beaches.
+Spain nestles most of the most beautiful cities in Europe– metropolitan cities, cultural and historical sites, and cities with stunning coastlines that are home to dreamy beaches.

-These are 7 most beautiful cities in Spain.
+The most beautiful cities in Spain

 The list of the most beautiful cities in Spain would be incomplete without mentioning the country’s capital, Madrid.
 Many people ignore Madrid as just another Cosmopolitan city, which is true.
 However, it is one of the most stunning destinations in Spain that you should not miss.
 It is a more expensive city in the country so make sure to budget your trip using this Madrid Price Guide.

 Rich History, architecture, culture, food, and shopping markets – all of these entice visitors from all over the world.
 Visit the Royal Palace of Madrid, which is home to Spain’s Royal Family.
 Explore Plaza Mayor, the 16th-century former main square of the old town, a spacious open space, a popular hangout for locals.
 If you are an ardent art lover, visit the city’s Golden Triangle of art—the Prado, the Reina Sofia, and the Thyssen Bornemisza.
 Visit Gran Via or the historic flea market El Rastro, great places to shop in Madrid.

 Barcelona is a visual treat from every angle.
 The city has it all—from the white-sand beaches of Barceloneta to the cactus-strewn hills of Parc de Montjuic.
 Barcelona, located in northern Catalonia, is one of the most visited cities in Spain, boasting over five million (and growing) visitors from all over the world.